shaunday/ToDos/Action Items.md

 ## Client-Side (WPF + MVVM)

-fix get user id - from appviewmodel get all tasks on reconnect a bit more ui work on the list
+a bit more ui work on the list
 Make sure that both client and server validate all inputs (e.g., task titles not empty, due dates valid).

 ---